 So you got laid?
 Congratulations!
-And better yet, you had the good sense to either put on a condom before you bust a nut, or pulled out in time to find a good place to thoughtfully drop your load. eg: boobs, back, face – basically anywhere but .. there.
+And better yet, you had the good sense to either put on a condom before you bust a nut, or pulled out in time to find a good place to thoughtfully drop your load.
+Like the boobs, back, face – basically anywhere but .. there.
 So you had some fun and got away scot-free.
 Right?
-Once your post-coital high wears off and your brain starts functioning at a base level again, you might start to hear a nagging voice – no not your girlfriend (this time!) – that asks ‘was I really careful enough?’, ‘boy I hope she was on the pill’ or ‘wait… can you get pregnant from precum !?’.
+Once your post-coital high wears off and your brain starts functioning at a base level again you might start to hear a nagging voice – no not your girlfriend (this time!) – that asks ‘was I really careful enough?’, ‘boy I hope she was on the pill’ or ‘wait… can you get pregnant from precum !?’.

 So ..
 Can you get pregnant from precum ?

 The short and probably alarming answer if you’re seeking out this information is YES.
 You can get pregnant or get someone pregnant by leaking precum onto or into the vagina.
 BUT, it’s VERY unlikely.
 So don’t start packing your bags to skip town just yet.

 Firstly, it helps to understand what exactly precum is:

 What is precum?